ghc/ghc/hadrian/doc/expressions.md

 type Expr a = H.Expr Context Builder a
 ```

 Where `H.Expr` is the `Expr c b a` defined above.
-All following references to
+The following references to
-`Expr` will refer to this type synonym.
+`Expr` will generally refer to this type synonym unless there is extra
+parameterisation.

 Let's break down the type a bit, working from the outside in, left to right.